Articles in this section

 • Citizenship: User’s citizenship

-After inserting all data, the User can click “Next” and reach the following step:
+After inserting all the data, the User can click on “Next” and reach the following step:

 mceclip4.png